-Investments in exchange traded funds are stated at fair value.
+Investments in exchange traded funds and U.S treasury bills/notes are stated at fair value.
 The fair value is based on quotations obtained from national securities exchanges.
 In accordance with the policy of carrying investments at fair value, the change in net unrealized appreciation or depreciation is included in the statement of activities and changes in net assets.